virtenv/tonienaszawojna/content/english/activities.md

 nodateline: true
 noprevnext: true
 disable_comments: true
-description: Activities of the Polish Anti-War Movement.
+description: "Activities of the Polish Anti-War Movement."
 draft: false
 ---
 ![Our Activities](/SAP-1.jpeg)

-__We are creating a documentary film entitled. , "Stop Americanization of Poland".__.
+__We are creating a documentary film called "Stop Americanization of Poland".__.

 Details: https://stopamerykanizacji.pl/